 Checking out the beaches was the highlight of being here.
 I think I found the 5 best beaches in Milos, Greece!

 We stayed at the Milos Breeze Hotel in Pollonia which was close to everything.
 It is a beautiful Boutique Hotel with lovely rooms and our own plunge pool.
 We would definitely recommend it.
+You can follow this link to their home page for more information.
+Milos Breeze Hotel.

 See the rest of my Greece Trip at these links: